A Mental Health Hotline Students Can Turn To

 - Depression

-Keep in mind that many young people suffer from more than one disorder.
+Keep in mind that many young people experience more than one condition.

 Causes of Mental Health Issues

-Understand that mental health issues are more than the result of a simple chemical imbalances in the brain.
-While brain chemistry can play a role in mental health issues, other causes exist as well.
+Mental health issues are more than the result of a simple chemical imbalance in the brain.
+While brain chemistry can play a role, other causes exist as well.

 For example, 4.1% of youths 12 to 17 were reported as having a substance use disorder in 2019.
-The abuse of drugs or alcohol can lead to mental health issues.
-Also, some young people will turn to alcohol or drugs as a way to cope with these issues, further damaging their mental health.
+Substance use can lead to mental health issues, and some young people turn to alcohol or drugs as a way to cope, further damaging their mental health.

 Mental health issues can also result from stress.
 Some children are pushed into too many activities when they are young.
-Some college students are enrolled in too many classes while also having to work to afford high tuition rates.
-In other cases, young people are victims of domestic abuse or violence.
-Other children grow up in negligent homes.
-Understanding the acutely serious situations and circumstances that can lead to mental health issues in young people underscores the need for resolution.
+Some college students are enrolled in too many classes while also working to afford high tuition.
+In other cases, young people are victims of domestic abuse or violence, or grow up in negligent homes.
+Understanding the serious circumstances that can lead to mental health issues in young people underscores the need for support.

 Effects of Mental Health Issues

 Struggling with mental health can have grave consequences for children and teenagers.
-In 2019, 8.9% of young people between the ages of 12 and 17 reported attempted suicide.
-Other effects of mental health issues could involve problems with relationships, school, or social situations.
+In 2019, 8.9% of young people between the ages of 12 and 17 reported a suicide attempt.
+Other effects of mental health issues can involve problems with relationships, school or social situations.

 Recognizing the Need for a Mental Health Hotline

-One powerful way to address the struggles that teenagers and children are facing with mental health is through the existence of a hotline.
-Providing a phone number that teenagers can call has a number of benefits.
+One powerful way to address the struggles that teenagers and children face with mental health is through a hotline.
+Providing a phone number that young people can call has a number of benefits.

-Some young people are afraid to talk to the adults in their lives about mental health because of the judgment faced in the past.
-For example, some young people have had their mental health issues diminished and dismissed by parents and teachers.
-Adults also sometimes speak about mental health issues in a negative way, even if those comments are not directly addressed to their children.
-Parents might make false statements about how mental health issues are indicative of emotional weakness.
+Some young people are afraid to talk to the adults in their lives about mental health because of judgment they’ve faced in the past.
+Some have had their mental health issues diminished or dismissed by parents and teachers.
+Adults also sometimes speak about mental health in a negative way, even when those comments aren’t aimed at their children.
+Parents might suggest that mental health issues indicate emotional weakness.
 Children can internalize these attitudes and then fear talking about their own struggles.
-A mental health hotline provides young people with a way to express their thoughts without judgment.
+The Mental Health Hotline gives young people a way to express their thoughts without judgment.

 Resource Direction

-In other situations, young people will call the hotline because they want to start talking to a therapist or they want to get involved with mentally healthy activities in their communities.
-Knowing where to start can be overwhelming and complicated.
-The specialists affiliated with the mental health hotline can connect young people with local resources.
+In other situations, young people call because they want to start talking to a therapist or get involved with mentally healthy activities in their communities.
+Knowing where to start can be overwhelming.
+The Mental Health Hotline can connect young people with local resources.

 The Ability to Talk

 Many people are simply craving the ability to talk to another person about their struggles.
-Talking about difficulties can be immensely powerful.
-Conversations with another person can help students to identify sources of stress.
-Also, keeping negative emotions bottled up inside can be jarring.
-Simply sharing these struggles with other people helps students to feel as though they are not alone.
+Talking about difficulties can be powerful.
+Conversations can help students identify sources of stress, and keeping negative emotions bottled up can be harmful.
+Simply sharing these struggles helps students feel as though they are not alone.

 Understanding Student Struggles

-Calling a mental health hotline dedicated explicitly to students connects young people with representatives who understand what they are going through.
+Calling a mental health hotline connects young people with support from people who understand what they are going through.
 Students have specific struggles that can contribute to mental health issues.
-School alone can be stressful, particularly when young people are navigating an entirely new learning environment, such as college.
-Representatives at the call center also recognize other issues that young people may be facing, such as pressure from friends to try alcohol or drugs or how to navigate dating.
-In short, students have specific situations going on in their lives that older adults may not understand.
+School alone can be stressful, particularly when young people are navigating a new learning environment such as college.
+There are also other issues young people may be facing, such as pressure from friends to try alcohol or drugs, or how to navigate dating.
+In short, students have specific situations in their lives that older adults may not understand.

 Encouraging the Use of Support Groups

-Mental health professionals are aware that all mental health issues are not the same.
-A mental health hotline can put students in touch with support groups.
-In other words, students can join communities of people who are going through similar situations.
-For example, young people who are dealing with depression can be connected with other youths who are also struggling with depression.
+Not all mental health issues are the same.
+The Mental Health Hotline can put students in touch with support groups, so they can join communities of people who are going through similar situations.
+For example, young people who are dealing with depression can be connected with other youths who are also navigating depression.

-Calling a mental health hotline for students is also a powerful way to start dealing with substance abuse issues.
-In 2019, more than 139 million Americans 12 and olderdrank alcohol in the previous month.
+Calling a mental health hotline for students is also a way to start dealing with substance use issues.
+In 2019, more than 139 million Americans 12 and older drank alcohol in the previous month.
 From 2013 to 2015, the average age when 12-to-20-year-olds in the United States took their first alcoholic drink was reported to be 14.64 years.
-While not everyone develops a substance use problem, whether with alcohol or another drug, young people sometimes engage in dangerous behaviors when it comes to these substances.
-Youths can also feel pressured by their peers to drink too much, take illegal drugs, or engage in other risky behaviors.
-The professionals affiliated with the mental health hotline can talk with young people about the types of treatment available.
+While not everyone develops a substance use problem, young people sometimes engage in dangerous behaviors with these substances, and may feel pressured by peers to drink, take illegal drugs or take other risks.
+The Mental Health Hotline can talk with young people about the types of treatment available.

 Connecting With Other People

-As providers of a confidential resource, the professionals whom you call cannot share information about other clients or callers.
-However, you can still form powerful connections with other people as a result of making this call.
-One way to do so is by participating in a group that the mental health hotline recommends.
-Also, the representative may be able to provide you with resources, such as blogs, where you can read about and potentially interact with other young people who are going through experiences that are similar to yours.
+The Mental Health Hotline is a confidential resource, so information about other callers is never shared.
+Even so, you can still form powerful connections with other people as a result of making this call — for example, by participating in a group the Mental Health Hotline recommends.
+You may also be pointed toward resources, such as blogs, where you can read about and potentially interact with other young people going through similar experiences.

 Medically Supervised Withdrawal

-In some situations, mental health experts may recommend that young people start recovering from addiction by undergoing medically supervised withdrawal.
-When people’s bodies become addicted to substances, symptoms of withdrawal, some of them serious, can occur.
-Medically supervised withdrawal is often advised as a way to help deal with side effects such as vomiting, high blood pressure, and hallucinations.
-Young people suffering from addiction can receive physical assistance and emotional support for the effects of withdrawal.
+In some situations, recovery from addiction may begin with medically supervised withdrawal.
+When the body becomes dependent on a substance, symptoms of withdrawal, some of them serious, can occur.
+Medically supervised withdrawal helps manage side effects such as vomiting, high blood pressure and hallucinations, and provides physical assistance and emotional support during the process.

 Inpatient Treatment Programs

-Staff members can also speak with students about inpatient treatment programs.
-Inpatient programs specifically designed for young people exist.
-Living away from home while undergoing rehab for a drug or alcohol addiction can feel overwhelming.
-However, the time and space away from regular settings are often powerful in recovery.
-Young people might be able to enroll in programs that are suited to their hobbies and interests.
-For example, art and music therapy can help clients to navigate issues with substance abuse.
-Young people who are interested in art can choose one of these programs as a way to nourish both their bodies and minds.
+Inpatient programs designed specifically for young people exist.
+Living away from home during treatment for a drug or alcohol addiction can feel overwhelming, but the time and space away from regular settings is often powerful in recovery.
+Some young people enroll in programs suited to their interests — for example, art and music therapy can help with substance use treatment.

 Outpatient Treatment Programs

-Going to inpatient treatment isn’t necessary or possible for every individual.
+Inpatient treatment isn’t necessary or possible for everyone.
 Students can also get connected with outpatient treatment programs in their community.
-By making the call to the mental health hotline, young people can also learn about ways to protect their privacy when attending outpatient programs and what type of information must be shared with parents or guardians.
+By calling, young people can also learn about ways to protect their privacy when attending outpatient programs, and what information must be shared with parents or guardians.

-Many people who call a mental health hotline for students are young people themselves looking for support.
-However, you can also be a powerful source of support for another person.
-You might be a parent who is concerned about your child.
-You might have a friend about whom you are worried.
-You can call the hotline to speak with a representative about these concerns and learn how you can help.
+Many people who call a mental health hotline for students are young people looking for support.
+But you can also be a powerful source of support for someone else.
+You might be a parent concerned about your child, or have a friend you’re worried about.
+You can call to talk through these concerns and learn how you can help.

 How to Get Started

-By calling the mental health hotline, you can get the help that you need, or you can take the first steps toward helping a person you care about.
+By calling the Mental Health Hotline at 866-903-3787, you can get the help you need, or take the first steps toward helping a person you care about.

 Know You Can Speak

-You might worry about what you should say when you call the mental health hotline for students.
-However, you do not need to plan out precisely what you are going to say.
-It is okay if you don’t know what to say.
-All you have to do is call the number and articulate that you are in need of help.
-The representatives will know what types of questions to ask from there.
+You might worry about what to say when you call.
+But you don’t need to plan out precisely what you’re going to say, and it’s okay if you don’t know.
+All you have to do is call and say that you need help.
+Whoever answers will know what to ask from there.

-If you’ve been told or made to feel by parents and teachers that your mental health problems don’t matter, recognize that the representatives answering the hotline telephones care.
-Also, these individuals can help you to see that there are reliable and caring parents and teachers in your life.
-Opening up about mental health issues can be the first step in building these stronger bonds.
+If you’ve been told or made to feel by parents or teachers that your mental health problems don’t matter, know that the people answering the line care.
+They can also help you see that there are reliable and caring adults in your life.
+Opening up about mental health issues can be a first step in building those stronger bonds.

 Aim to Find a Quiet Time to Call

-In the midst of chaos, finding a quiet time to make a phone call can be difficult.
-If you can’t find that quiet time, it’s OK.
-If you can, however, try to make the call when you have the time to speak and when you’ll be free from interruptions and distractions.
+In the midst of chaos, finding a quiet time to call can be difficult.
+If you can’t, that’s okay.
+If you can, try to call when you have time to speak and will be free from interruptions.
 Remember that your mental health is just as important as your physical health.
-Just as you would book an appointment to see a physician at a time when your schedule is open, give the same space to your mental health.
+Just as you would book an appointment to see a physician, give the same space to your mental health.

-When you speak with a representative on the phone, this individual might eventually suggest that you consider speaking with a counselor at your school, scheduling an appointment with a therapist, or talking to your parents about going to a treatment program for an alcohol or drug addiction.
-These suggestions can seem scary and overwhelming at first.
-Consider how much better you can feel, though, when you make real changes in terms of addressing your mental health.
-The representatives are speaking from a place of experience and offering authentic suggestions that have helped other young people who are like you.
+When you call, you might eventually be encouraged to speak with a counselor at your school, schedule an appointment with a therapist, or talk to your parents about a treatment program.
+These suggestions can seem scary at first.
+Consider how much better you might feel when you make real changes in addressing your mental health.
+The suggestions come from experience and have helped other young people like you.

 Try Again

-If you dial the number and then hang up, or if you can’t get up the courage to dial, try again.
+If you dial the number and hang up, or can’t get up the courage to dial, try again.
 Nervousness is normal.
-Keep trying until you stay on the phone and connect with a representative.
+Keep trying until you stay on the phone and connect.

-The National Mental Health Hotline is a powerful resource that can change your life.
-Whether you’re a young person who is struggling with mental health or you desperately want to help a loved one, the representatives are here to assist.
-The first step is to make the phone call and get connected with a robust array of resources tailored to your needs.
+The Mental Health Hotline is a resource that can help, whether you’re a young person struggling with your mental health or you want to help a loved one.
+We can listen and connect you with an array of resources tailored to your needs.